Decomposed Richelot isogenies of Jacobian varieties of curves of genus 3: Non-hyperelliptic curves

 \section{Non-hyperelliptic curves}

 In this section, we examine automorphisms of non-hyperelliptic curves. \begin{lemma} Let $C$ be a non-hyperelliptic curve of genus 3.
-Then, there exist no nontrivial morphisms from $C$ to curves of genus 2. \end{lemma} \proof{Let $C'$ be a nonsingular projective curve of genus 2, and let $f : C \longrightarrow C'$ be a nontrivial morphism.
+Then, there exist no surjective morphisms from $C$ to curves of genus 2. \end{lemma} \proof{Let $C'$ be a non-singular projective curve of genus 2, and let $f : C \longrightarrow C'$ be a nontrivial morphism.
 We set $\deg~f = n$.
 Then we have $n \geq 2$.
 If $n \geq 3$, by the Hurwitz formula, we have

 with a non-negative integer $\delta$, which is impossible.
 If $n = 2$, we have $\delta = 0$.
 Therefore, $f$ is an \'etale covering.
 Therefore, there exists a non-trivial invertible sheaf ${\mathcal L}$ on $C'$ such that both ${\mathcal L}^{\otimes 2}$ and $f^*{\mathcal L}$ are trivial.
 Since $C'$ is of genus 2 and hyperelliptic, there exist two ramification points $P_1$, $P_2$ of the hyperelliptic covering over ${\bf P}^1$ such that $\mathcal{L} \cong {\mathcal O}_{C'}(P_2 - P_1)$, and we have $f^*(\mathcal{L}) \cong {\mathcal O}_C$.
 This means $f^*(P_2) - f^*(P_1) \sim 0$, that is, there exists a rational function $h$ on $C$ such that $(h) = f^*(P_2) - f^*(P_1)$.
 Since $n = 2$, we see the degree of the pole divisor of $h$ is 2 and we have a morphism $h : C \longrightarrow {\bf P}^1$ of degree 2, which contradicts the fact that $C$ is non-hyperelliptic. $\Box$}